gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 on the heartbeat.

-**FR-HB-05** Events shall be removed from the buffer **only after** a successful (2xx) heartbeat.
-A failed beat shall leave them buffered for the next one.
+**FR-HB-05** Events shall be removed from the buffer **only after** a successful (2xx) heartbeat, and shall be removed **by `event_id`**, never by count.
+Because the buffer is a bounded drop-oldest ring (FR-HB-07), events may be evicted while a heartbeat is in flight; acknowledging by position would therefore discard entries the server never received.
+A failed beat shall leave the listed events buffered for the next one.

 **FR-HB-06** Each event shall carry a UUID `event_id` so the server can deduplicate idempotently if a beat is delivered but its response is lost.